goco-inc/graphql-activerecord/README.md

 # GraphQL::Models

 This gem is designed to help you map Active Record models to GraphQL types, both for queries and mutations, using the [`graphql`](https://github.com/rmosolgo/graphql-ruby) gem.
-It assumes that you're using Rails, Relay and PostgreSQL.
+It assumes that you're using Rails and have `graphql-batch` set up.

 It extends the `define` methods for GraphQL object types to provide a simple syntax for adding fields that access attributes on your model.
 It also makes it easy to "flatten" models together across associations, or to create fields that just access the association as a separate object type.

 In the process, this gem also converts `snake_case` attribute names into `camelCase` field names.
 When you go to build a mutation using this gem, it knows how to revert that process, even in cases where the conversion isn't symmetric.

 Here's an example:
 ```ruby